-You may be evaluated for signs of cardiopulmonary problems (conditions that affect the heart and lungs) before and during the treatment with lenalidomide.
+You may be evaluated for signs of cardiopulmonary problems before and during the treatment with lenalidomide.

 For patients with MDS taking Lenalidomide

 If you have MDS, you may be more likely to get a more advanced condition called acute myeloid leukaemia (AML).
 In addition, it is not known how Lenalidomide affects the chances of you getting AML.
 Your doctor may therefore do tests to check for signs which may better predict the likelihood of you getting AML during your treatment with Lenalidomide.